Paleo vs. Keto: A Simple Guide - Which is Right For You?

 These are standard bloodwork tests you can ask your primary doctor about.

 The Paleo Diet

-The underlying theory of the paleo diet is the principle that to promote optimal health, we should only be eating foods that were available to early humans.
-Hence the nickname “the caveman diet.”
+The underlying theory of the paleo diet is the principle that it promotes optimal health.
+We should only be eating foods that were available to early humans.
+Hence the nickname "the caveman diet."

-One of the core theories behind this caveman diet is that our bodies have evolved to eat certain foods and that the highly processed and modified foods which make up the modern diet are damaging.
+One of the core theories behind the paleo or caveman diet is that our bodies have evolved to eat certain foods and that the highly processed and modified foods that make up the modern diet are damaging.